 The Empire star reported that he was attacked in the early hours of January 29, 2019.
 Days later, he spoke out for the first time since the incident, stating that he was “working with authorities and [has] been 100 percent factual and consistent on every level.”
 He also returned to work, performing a concert in West Hollywood before returning to the set of his Fox musical drama.

-A major development in the case came on February 15, 2019, when police arrested two possible suspects, but they were released soon after without charges.
-Multiple reports later surfaced accusing the actor of staging the attack, which he repeatedly and vehemently denied.
+A major development in the case came that same month, when police arrested two possible suspects, but they were released soon after without charges.
+Multiple reports later surfaced accusing the actor of staging the attack with the help of Abimbola “Bola” Osundairo and Olabinjo “Ola” Osundairo, which he repeatedly and vehemently denied.

-In another shocking reversal, Smollett’s attorneys announced on March 26, 2019, that Cook County prosecutors dropped all charges against him “and his record has been wiped clean.”
+In another shocking reversal, Smollett’s attorneys announced in March 2019, that Cook County prosecutors dropped all charges against him and “his record has been wiped clean.”

-Scroll down for a comprehensive timeline to stay up-to-date on everything we know about the story so far.
+Scroll down for a comprehensive timeline to stay up-to-date on everything we know about the story so far: